-In some cases borrowers also may be required to provide a profit and loss (P&L) statement for their business prepared by a tax professional.
+In some cases, borrowers also may be required to provide a profit and loss statement (P&L) for their business prepared by a tax professional.

-Potential drawbacks to bank statement loans
+Drawbacks of bank statement mortgage loans

 Bank statement loans typically have a higher interest rate and bigger down payment requirements.